Hillsborough lawyer Doug Fraser's comments 'were crass'

 Mr Fraser said he would not comment on the remarks, published in 1990.

-Mr Hicks said Hillsborough families are considering whether to report Mr Fraser to the Law Society.'Out of the blue'
+Mr Hicks said Hillsborough families are considering whether to report Mr Fraser to the Law Society.

 The solicitor reportedly made the comments in a conference call, chaired by South Yorkshire Coroner Dr Stefan Popper, saying some families wanted their "15 minutes of fame", in documents released by the Hillsborough Independent Panel last week.